kiwiFaL/kiwifal.github.io/_posts/2025-05-16-multi-core-compliance-ac-20-193.md

 By understanding the risks, compliance requirements, and technical challenges associated with multi-core processing, developers can successfully navigate the certification process while leveraging the benefits of modern processor architectures.
 The key is finding the right balance between performance gains and deterministic behavior, ensuring that safety remains the paramount concern in all design decisions.

-As aviation systems continue to evolve, including embrassing Machine Learning and AI, multi-core processing will play an increasingly important role, making compliance with AC 20-193 an essential skill for avionics developers and certification specialists.
+As aviation systems continue to evolve, including embracing Machine Learning and AI, multi-core processing will play an increasingly important role, making compliance with AC 20-193 an essential skill for avionics developers and certification specialists.